Xarso/geometry-distance/README.md

 # Geometry Distance Calculator

 Welcome to the Geometry Distance Calculator!
-This program is designed to calculate distances between points, lines, and planes in three-dimensional space.
+This program is designed to calculate distances between points, lines, and planes in three-dimensional space using vectors.

 ## Features
 - **Point Distance**: Calculate the distance between two points.